Ghana: Social Transformation and Cultural Expression

 (TWII 1000 / 3 credits / 45 class hours)

-The Twi course is designed to prepare students for daily social interaction, and to provide access to the local culture.
-Students are thus enabled to enrich all aspects of their experience abroad through the ability to function in Twi during field methods exercises, while conducting fieldwork for the Independent Study Project, and when interacting with homestay families and local contacts.
+This intensive course in Asante Twi is designed to prepare students for daily social interaction and to provide access to the local culture.
+Students are thus able to enrich all aspects of their experience abroad through the ability to function in Asante Twi during field methods exercises, while conducting fieldwork for the Independent Study Project, and when interacting with homestay families and local contacts.

 Research Methods and Ethics- syllabus (PDF)